vyoung831/Mintee/pull_request_template.md

 - [ ] New Swift code avoids `if let` blocks and handles errors via `guard let else` blocks.

 ## Failure detection and propagation
+- __Failable functions in non-model components__
+    - [ ] Return optionals if there is one (and only one) possible reason of failure.
+    - [ ] Throw if there are multiple possible reasons for failure.
+    - [ ] Re-throw if there are calls to other throwing functions.
 - [ ] Failable functions in model components are defined as throwing functions.
-- Failable functions in non-model components:
-    - [ ] Return optionals if there is one (and only one) possible reason of failure.
-    - [ ] Throw if there are multiple possible failure detection.
-    - [ ] Re-throw if there are calls to other throwing functions

 ## Failure reporting
+- __Failure reporting responsibilities__
+    - [ ] If a failure is first detected in a throwing function, that function reports the failure.
+    - [ ] If a failure is first detected by a view component receiving a nil return value, that view component reports the failure.
 - [ ] All failures are reported to Crashlytics via `ErrorManager`.
-- Failure reporting responsibilities:
-    - If a failure is first detected in a throwing function, that function reports the failure.
-    - If a failure is first detected by a view component receiving a nil return value, that view component reports the failure.

 # Testing checklist
-- [ ] New AUT are implemented that comply with [test approach](https://github.com/vyoung831/Mintee/blob/master/doc/Development/test-approach.md)
+- [ ] New AUT are implemented that comply with [test approach](https://github.com/vyoung831/Mintee/blob/master/doc/Development/test-approach.md).
-- [ ] New UIT are implemented that comply to [test approach](https://github.com/vyoung831/Mintee/blob/master/doc/Development/test-approach.md)
+- [ ] New UIT are implemented that comply to [test approach](https://github.com/vyoung831/Mintee/blob/master/doc/Development/test-approach.md).
-- [ ] New and existing unit tests pass locally with my changes
+- [ ] New and existing unit tests pass locally with proposed changes.